2021-2022 Undergraduate & Graduate Catalog

 - Complete an approved state-required course (reading diagnostic) in the diagnosis and remediation of reading disabilities and differentiated instruction, including field experiences, as part of the professional certificate requirement.

 - Complete requirements from the professional development/coursework requirement options.
-Candidates should contact the College of Education Certification Administrator or visit the College of Education certification website at gvsu.edu/coe/professional for requirements.
+Candidates should contact the College of Education and Community Innovation Certification Administrator or visit the College of Education and Community Innovation certification website at gvsu.edu/education/apply-for-certification-208.htm for requirements.

 Renewal of Professional Certificate